rdkit-rs/cheminee/README.md

 For example:

-     cargo run -- search -i "/tmp/cheminee/scaffolds-index0" -q "exactmw: [10 TO 10000] AND NumAtoms: [8 TO 100]" -l 10
+     cargo run -- basic-search -i "/tmp/cheminee/index0" -q "exactmw: [10 TO 10000] AND NumAtoms: [8 TO 100]" -l 10

-Here, "i" refers to the index path, "q" refers to the composite query of chemical descriptor values, and "l" refers to the number of desired results.
+Here, "i" refers to the index path, "q" refers to a composite query of chemical descriptor values and/or other indexed data types, and "l" refers to the number of desired results (defaulted to 1000).

 Substructure Search

 For example:

-    cargo run -- substructure-search -i /tmp/cheminee/scaffolds-index0 -s CCC -r 10 -t 10 -e "exactmw: [20 TO 200]"
+    cargo run -- substructure-search -i /tmp/cheminee/index0 -s CCC -r 10 -t 10 -u true -e "exactmw: [20 TO 200]"

-Similar to basic search, "i" refers to the index path, "s" refers to the query SMILES, "r" refers to the number of desired results,
-"t" refers to the number of tautomers to be used for the query SMILES (if applicable), and "e" refers to the "extra query" which is a composite query for chemical descriptors as in the basic search implementation.
+Similar to basic search, "i" refers to the index path. "s" refers to the query SMILES, "r" refers to the number of desired results (defaulted to 1000), "t" refers to the number of tautomers to be used for the query SMILES if applicable (defaulted to 0), "u" dictates whether to use indexed scaffolds to speed up the search (defaulted to "true"), and "e" refers to the "extra query" which is a composite query for chemical descriptors or other index data types as in the basic search implementation.

+Superstructure Search

+For example:

+    cargo run -- superstructure-search -i /tmp/cheminee/index0 -s c1ccccc1CCc1ccccc1CC -r 10 -t 10 -u true -e "exactmw: [20 TO 200]"

+The input arguments here are the same as used for substructure search.

+Identity Search

+For example:

+    cargo run -- identity-search -i /tmp/cheminee/index0 -s c1ccccc1CC -e "exactmw: [20 TO 200]" -u true

+Note: for identity search there is no need to specify the number of desired results (we are assuming you only want one result), nor is there any need to specify any tautomers (we will look for the canonical tautomer of the query).
+Note: the extra query above isn't necessary in this case, but if you have quasi-duplicate compound records (e.g. same molecule, but some differing metadata), you can use the extra query to get more specific, otherwise Cheminée will stop searching for the query once it finds an exact structure match (even if there are other duplicate structures present in the database).

 Testing in Docker
 ---